What is a fibroadenoma?

-Fibroadenomas are often easier to identify in women under 25.
-If you are in this age group, your fibroadenoma may be diagnosed by examination and ultrasound only.
+Fibroadenomas are often easier to identify in younger women.
+If you are in your early 20s or younger, your fibroadenoma may be diagnosed by examination and ultrasound only.
 However, if there is any uncertainty, an FNA or core biopsy can be done.

 If you are under 40, you’re more likely to have an ultrasound than a mammogram.
 Younger women’s breast tissue can be dense which can make the x-ray image less clear so normal changes or benign breast conditions can be harder to identify.
 However, for some women under 40 mammograms may still be needed to complete the assessment.

 In most cases you won’t need any follow-up or treatment if you have a fibroadenoma.
 Usually you’ll only be asked to go back to your GP or the breast clinic if it gets bigger or becomes painful.